Skip to main content

 This is a live screenshot of my NaNoWriMo plotting

 I can’t say enough about how Scrivener has changed the way I write: making me more efficient, more organized, and far more focused than I ever was.
-I compose pretty much everything from blog posts like this one to full length books in Scrivener.
+I compose pretty much everything from blog posts like this one to full-length books in Scrivener.
 If you are halfway through a manuscript, no problem!
 I uploaded all the material for Lenin Lives Next Door: Marriage, Martinis, and Mayhem in Moscow

-to Scrivener and I immediately benefitted, including bringing together material that was too top heavy for the book and re-purposing it into Have Personality Disorder, Will Rule Russia: A Concise History of Russia, which I also outlined and wrote in Scrivener.
+to Scrivener and I immediately benefitted, including bringing together material that was too top-heavy for the book and re-purposing it into Have Personality Disorder, Will Rule Russia: A Concise History of Russia, which I also outlined and wrote in Scrivener.

 2. Find A Place to Write:

 I find writing at home incredibly distracting.
-I get what Elizabeth Gilbert means when she wonders, “does Philip Roth ever stop what he’s doing and put the guest room sheets into the dryer?”
-Home is full of time sucker traps so it’s important to find what Starbuck’s calls “the third place.”
+I get what Elizabeth Gilbert means when she wonders, “Does Philip Roth ever stop what he’s doing and put the guest room sheets into the dryer?”
+Home is full of time sucker traps so it’s important to find what Starbucks calls “the third place.”
 For me, sometimes it’s the Starbucks next door to my house in Moscow, but I find the best place to work is a library.
-I used to feel very sorry for myself that I wan’t able to access a proper library in Moscow, but you know what?
+I used to feel very sorry for myself that I wasn’t able to access a proper library in Moscow, but you know what?
 I was wrong!
 It took me 10 minutes and 100 rubles (about 25 cents) to acquire a “Reader Ticket” to the State Russian Library in Moscow and now I have access to over 15 readers’ rooms filled with other geeks just like me.
-It’s inspiring – from the statue of a somber Dostoyevsky outside (no pressure!) to the amazing view from the third floor reading room window, and I get a lot done there.
+It’s inspiring – from the statue of a somber Dostoyevsky outside (no pressure!) to the amazing view from the third-floor reading room window, and I get a lot done there.

 So find a cafe or a library – whether it is your local public library or the library of a college or university in your area.
-Review the rules and regulations concerning food & drink and lap tops etc. and be sure to follow them to the letter.
+Review the rules and regulations concerning food & drink and laptops etc. and be sure to follow them to the letter.

 The State Russian Library in central Moscow.